Your cookie preferences

 The interest rate is the most important factor when comparing mortgages, but always look at the APRC (annual percentage rate of charge) to get a better idea of the overall cost.
 The APRC must legally be shown by all lenders, and takes into account the fees involved with taking out a mortgage, as well as the interest charges over the mortgage term.

-That said, it’s fairly unusual to take out a mortgage and stay on the same product for the full term, which is typically 25-30 years in the UK.
-Most people take advantage of a lower initial rate for a defined period of time, and then remortgage once that period has ended, to ensure they maintain the lowest interest rate available to them.
+That said, it’s fairly unusual to take out a mortgage and stay on the same product for the full term, which is typically 30 years in the UK.
+Most people take advantage of a lower initial rate, and then remortgage when it ends to ensure they keep the lowest interest rate available to them.

 According to UK remortgage statistics 2024, just over half (57%) of UK households have a mortgage that is up for renewal this year.
 This equates to roughly 1.4 million households who will need to seek a better new with their lender in the next 12 months, or face the prospect of switching to their lender's standard variable rate (SVR).